JAGurry/Interview-Demo/README.md

     - Implement logging
     - A more efficient way to handle that data flow of PIDs or a more effective reading process of the PIDs.txt file
     - A more automated testing process
+    - Writing more tests
+    - Make filenames as environent variables with an environments file
     - Ability to schedule a task to be run on an interval
     - Ability to have more than one instance of the same program in the user config
 - Strategy with more scalability